LokiTechnologies/EqualAreaCartogram/README.md

 ![Equal Area Cartogram UK](https://raw.githubusercontent.com/rishsriv/equalareacartogram/master/demo_images/ukequalareatilemaps.png "Equal Area Cartogram UK")

 However, making equal area cartograms can be a time consuming process - particularly for relatively obscure regions where well-designed SVGs of equal area cartograms are not easily available.
-While there is an excellent [R implementation] (https://github.com/sassalley/hexmapr) for producing these, I could not find a Python implementation.
+While there is an [R implementation] (https://github.com/sassalley/hexmapr) for producing these, I could not find a Python implementation.
 Moreover, the R implementation above creates a contiguous map.
 This is advantageous for some situations, but can completely destroy resemblance to the real geography of an area for others.

 ### Algorithm
 1. Get the x_coord (latitude) and y_coord (longitude) of each area